wpjunior/nginx-module-vts/README.md

   * The observe buckets are [5ms 10ms 50ms 100ms].

-`Caveats:` By default, if you do not set this directive, the histogram statistics does not work.
+`Caveats:` By default, if you do not set this directive, the histogram statistics does not work. by `vhost_traffic_status_histogram_buckets` directive.
-The restored histograms by `vhost_traffic_status_dump` directive have no affected by changes to the buckets by `vhost_traffic_status_histogram_buckets` directive.
-So you must first delete the zone or the dump file before changing the buckets by `vhost_traffic_status_histogram_buckets` directive.
-Similar to the above, delete the dump file when using the histogram for the first time.

 ### vhost_traffic_status_bypass_limit